jooby-project/jooby/README.md

 # &infin; do more, more easily

-[Jooby](https://jooby.io) is a modern, high-performance web framework for Java and Kotlin, designed to run seamlessly atop your preferred web server.
+[Jooby](https://jooby.io) is a modular, high-performance web framework for Java and Kotlin.
+Designed for simplicity and speed, it gives you the freedom to build on your favorite server with a clean, modern API.

 ## 🚀 Built for Speed
 - **High Performance**: Consistently ranks among the fastest Java frameworks in TechEmpower benchmarks.